 Attach your netting all around with felt roofing tacks.
 I find these work better than staples, which pull out and tear the netting more easily.
 Use many, many tacks.

-Attach your gate (mine’s still under constitution but will be up soon) and your bees are ready to move in.
+I’ve also added what timber I have as base and top rails to support the netting.
+Finally, attach your gate (mine’s still under constitution but will be up soon) and your bees are ready to move in.

 I’m thinking of adding woodchip to the floor for aesthetics but this does mean that you will have to keep on top of hand weeding and each year the chips will disintegrate a bit more and form ‘compost’ for weeds to grow in (and they do grow through the fabric) so you’ll have to top up the chippings frequently too.